Implement column mapping in your SaaS

 3. When users upload their file:

-• CSVBox automatically detects header names
+• CSVBox detects header names and samples rows

-• Suggests mappings based on heuristics
+• It suggests mappings based on heuristics and prior mappings

 This removes the engineering burden of building and maintaining a flexible import system from scratch.